keyper/keyper-android-sdk-sample/README.md

 sdk.handleNotification(bundle);
 ```

-A call to this method will inspect the notification, checking if the app is in background or foreground and handle the notificaitons accordingly.
-If the app is in background or not started, then a notificaiton will be shown within the system status bar.
+A call to this method will inspect the notification, checking if the app is in background or foreground and handle the notifications accordingly.
+If the app is in background or not started, then a notification will be shown within the system status bar.
 If the mobile ticket area is open, then the app will handle the notification silently and update its relevant views.

 **Important**: If you have initialized the SDK with a context other than an Activity or Application, then the SDK cannot infer if the app is in background or foreground.
 In such cases a notification will always be displayed in the system status bar.